thewildwestmidis/thewildwestmidis.github.io/README.md

 A page that has over 1k+ midis and useful features

 ## Features:
-It has a search bar on all the midis and the favorite page </br>
+- A search bar for searching midis </br>
-It has a button to direclty copy the midi you want </br>
+- A button to direclty copy the midi data </br>
-It has a favorite button to see your favorite midis
+- You can add midis to your favorite midis list
+- Midi Player and Visualizer </br>
+- More features!!

 ### Link: https://thewildwestmidis.github.io/